yintz/SPACEmapX/README.md

 # SpaceMapX
 This package provides guidance for analysis of spatially resolved tissue (Visium ST), focusing on clonal dynamics derived from infer copy number status.

-our perticular goal has been identification of the "lethal clone", defined as that which metasises from primary cancer tissue to lymph nodes. however, this package can be used for any analysis of clonal evolution and/or somatic mosaicism in heterogeneous tissue.
+Our particular goal has been identification of the "lethal clone", defined as that which metasises from primary cancer tissue to lymph nodes. however, this package can be used for any analysis of clonal evolution and/or somatic mosaicism in heterogeneous tissue.

-if there is anything you need, please feel free to contact us.
+If there is anything you need to assist with running this package, please feel free to contact us via GitHub "issue" messaging
 ## Pre-requirement

 This package is based on InferCNV, SpatialInferCNV package.
 SPACEmapX is designed as a helper package for it.